A GUIDE TO HALTING THE EXTINCTION OF THE HUMAN RACE By stopping economic inequality

 Post by Doctor A » Sun Apr 21, 2019 4:47 pm

-Here is my list of major factors that can significantly impact and prevent the EIRA project from working as predicted.
-Areas of concern include the future of democracy, time restrictions due to the technological singularity, the portion of the 99% that will actually use the app, and initial startup and development costs.
-In my opinion all of these hindrances can be overcome.
-Yet we will need to watch all of these threats now and into the future as the project unfolds.
+Here is my list of major factors that can significantly impact and prevent the Economic Inequality Rating App project from working as predicted.
+Areas of concern include the future of Democracy, time restrictions due to the technological singularity, the portion of the 99% that will actually use the app, resistance due to social value systems, the high initial startup and development costs, push back from the 1% and Artificial Super Intelligence.
+In my opinion, all of these events are possible threats and need to be managed either now or in the future

-Currently, the USA is no longer a full democracy, and with Trump we can easily slide in the wrong direction. ( I too was surprised by this news.)
+Currently, the USA is no longer a full Democracy and with Trump we can easily slide into the wrong direction.
+I too was surprised by this news.

 From: Post #27 under New age slavery on the website by Jessica, Fri Aug 31, 2018

 The USA is no longer classified as a "full democracy" and is now rated as a "flawed democracy."
-We need a full democracy to support a free and vibrant internet to fight against authoritarian rule and for the EIRA to flourish.
+We need democracy to support a free and vibrant internet to fight against authoritarian rule and for the Economic Inequality Rating App to flourish.

-I watched Fareed Zakaria's video below and was shocked to see the USA is no longer classified as a full democracy as rated by the Democracy Index.
-I assumed like most people we were a full democracy and did not know of the tarnished ranking.
-This is important because the EIRA needs democratic countries to be most effective.
+I watched Fareed Zakaria's video below and was shocked to see the USA is no longer classified as a full Democracy as rated by the Democracy Index.
+I assumed like most people we were a full Democracy and did not know of the tarnished ranking.
+This is important because the Economic Inequality Rating App (EIRA) needs Democratic countries to be most effective.

 Sterling calls it correctly when he states in his post #22 under New Age Slavery,